VitthalS/N-W/README.md

 After that you have to scan the network to see if any new port is open.

+- Agent Forwarding - It allows you to use your local SSH keys instead of leaving keys (without passphrases!) sitting on your server.

+        ssh -A user@myhost.com

+-A option enables forwarding of the authentication agent connection.

+It means that, it forwards your SSH auth schema to the remote host.
+So you can use SSH over there as if you were on your local machine.

 **25 SMTP**

 - nc -nvv IP 25